sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/8_Enhancing_the_shop_app_optional/107_Create_the_Shop_structure.md

 ---
 ## Work
 - Add links for the pages we'll be adding.
+- Since admin and customer are logically different, let's have one dedicated controller for each.
-Then, handle the routes, add new controllers.
+- Then, handle the routes, add new controllers.

+OK, this work will be be done in this module, but throughout the course.